 In terms of his professional credentials, Eric Edmeades is an international speaker, author, and pioneer in the field of evolutionary biology and nutritional anthropology.

-Perhaps more significantly, on a personal level, he himself spent much of his younger life dealing with excess weight, acne, chronic fatigue, as well as constant throat and sinus infections.
+On a personal level, he spent much of his younger life dealing with excess weight, acne, chronic fatigue, as well as constant throat and sinus infections.

 It wasn’t until he experimented with diet changes that he stumbled upon some magical results.
 Within one month of eating better, the physical ailments that had plagued him had all started to clear up.